 You’d be surprised to know that capers contain high levels of flavonoid polyphenols, too!
 This pea-sized condiment actually contains 645 mg polyphenols per 100 grams.

-People who like capers like their salty taste, which they use to replace adding salt to a meal.
+People who like capers enjoy their salty taste, which they use to replace salt in some meals.
 Some people like eating them raw and adding them to a salad.

-Other ways to eat capers include mixing it with olive oil and Parmesan cheese as a dip for pita, or you can eat it to accompany salmon sashimi.
+Other ways to eat capers include mixing it with olive oil and Parmesan cheese as a dip for pita, or you can eat them with salmon sashimi.

 4. Black Olives (569 mg per 100g)